-What kind of tableware do you use, or what kind of cooker do you use to bring on a day trip to the mountain?
-After undergoing various changes, I have now settled on Uniframe's "Mountain Cooker Square Shape 3."
-Cookers are something that everyone has to prepare for, regardless of style or number of days, so it can be said that they are one of the most basic tools in outdoor gear.
-There is a wide variety of materials, shapes, sizes, and prices, so it may be difficult to choose on the spot right away.
-And this square cooker is already known for having a lot of persistent fans in some places, and I am also one of them in the end.
-There are three main reasons why I ended up with square shapes, but I don't think this is perfect in all cases.
-This has meant that there were some parts that had to be cut off.
-I hope this will be helpful for everyone reading this when choosing a cooker.
+What kind of tableware, or cookware, do you take on short-term mountain hikes?
+After many attempts, I've finally settled on Uniflame's "Mountain Cooker Square 3."
+Cookers are something everyone prepares, regardless of style or length of trip, making them one of the most basic pieces of outdoor gear.
+They come in a wide variety of materials, shapes, sizes, and prices, making it difficult to choose one on the spot.
+These square cookers are known to have a loyal following among some, and I'm one of them.
+There are three main reasons why I settled on a square cooker, but I don't think it's perfect for all occasions.
+There were some things I had to cut out as a result.
+I hope this article will be helpful for those reading this when choosing a cooker

 table of contents